 The first part of the script is the introduction, which allows you to break the ice and explain what’s going to happen during the session.

-The second part is the introductory interview, which allows you understand the participant’s context with the site being evaluated.
+The second part is the introductory interview, which allows you to understand the participant’s context with the site being evaluated.
 This can include questions such as, “When and why do you typically use this site?”
 Once you establish context, you’ll have a better understanding of later comments and will be able to follow them up with more intelligent questions.

-Next comes the task scenarios and post-task questionnaires, followed by the post-test questionnaire and the wrap-up.
+Next, come the task scenarios and post-task questionnaires, followed by the post-test questionnaire and the wrap-up.

-(If you’re subscribed to a service such as SurveyMonkey and have an Internet connection from your testing computer, the legal form and the testing script are the only materials that will contribute to deforestation.
+(If you’re subscribed to a service such as SurveyMonkey and have an Internet connection from your testing computer, the legal form, and the testing script are the only materials that will contribute to deforestation.
 The remainder of the materials can be created as online forms using the fabulous SurveyMonkey, which provides a private and secure home for your questionnaire data.)